PhoenixDL/rising/CONTRIBUTING.md

 # Contributing to `rising`

-If you are interested in contributing to `rising`, you will either

-* implement a new feature
+If you are interested in contributing to `rising`, you can either implement a new feature or fix a bug.

-or

-* fix a bug.

 For both types of contributions, the process is roughly the same: